NitheshSinghSanjay/object_locate_regression/README.md

 Output prints two values on the terminal.
 First value is the x co-ordinate value and second is y co-ordinate value.

 ## Future Work
-More data augmentation can be implemented to produce more data for training.
+Additional data augmentation such as horizontal and vertical flips can be implemented to produce more data for training.
 Also, network can be made smaller by optimizing the convolution layers.